 People use sensory information to guide their interactions with the environment.
 Like the majority of animals, people usually want to know where specific items in their environment are.
 Put simply, depth perception is the capacity to judge whether objects are closer or farther away from one another.
-It is the ability to see the world in three dimensions.
+Similarly, it is the ability to see the world in three dimensions.

 However, depth impairment definitely has an impact on life.
 It can decrease a kid’s ability to learn.
 Furthermore, there is difficulty driving and navigating the appropriate road.
 For sports professionals, the poor depth prevents the development of their full potential.
-It also has an effect on career development as it prevents you from obtaining a position requiring strong depth perception skills.
+What is more, it can also have an effect on career development as it prevents you from obtaining a position requiring strong depth perception skills.

 What are the causes of impaired depth perception?

-• Amblyopia.
 A condition when the connection between the brain and eyes breaks down.
 Consequently, the brain is incapable of recognizing sight from one eye and the brain becomes increasingly reliant on the other, stronger eye over time, while vision in the weaker eye deteriorates.

 When the optic nerve, which transmits visual signals from your eyes to your brain, does not fully develop before birth, this can happen.

-• Blurry vision.
 Vision can suddenly become blurry if there is an issue with any of your eye’s parts, including the cornea, retina, or optic nerve.
 However, there are numerous reasons for such condition.

-• Trauma to one eye.
 Eye injury can result in poor depth perception.

 If the cause is amblyopia or strabismus, the treatment will focus on making the weaker eye stronger.
 This can be accomplished using eyeglasses, wearing an eye patch, performing digital vision therapy exercises, or VR.
 To teach the eyes and brain how to work together, we suggest the binocular approach of treatment.
-Some issues cannot be treated with the mentioned approaches, requiring eye muscle surgery to enhance depth perception.
+However, some issues cannot be treated with the mentioned approaches, requiring eye muscle surgery to enhance depth perception.

 1. Depth Perception: What Is It and How Does It Work?
 (2022, September 6).
 Verywell Health. https://www.verywellhealth.com/depth-perception-3421547